MuchAEDu/AEdu2026/README.md

 We will have lightning talks, discussion groups, constructive activities, and traditional talks (of which you're welcome to propose your own!).

-AEdu is free to attend, and you can register at <a href="https://forms.gle/YkS3yWknoLdFCAMz6">https://forms.gle/YkS3yWknoLdFCAMz6</a>.
+AEdu is free to attend, and you can register (by May 1) at <a href="https://forms.gle/YkS3yWknoLdFCAMz6">https://forms.gle/YkS3yWknoLdFCAMz6</a>.

 <div align="center">
   <img src="docs/assets/1.png" title="AEdu: The 2026 ALife Education Workshop">